arunn03/wemotions-mobile-hiring/README.md

    Submit a short video (around 30 seconds) introducing yourself to help our HR team to verify your profile.

 3. **Demo Video**
-   Provide a 2-minute video demonstrating of the app where you are playing with the 4D scrolling feature implemented you, allowing our HR team to evaluate your submission before forwarding it to the technical team.
+   Provide a 2-minute video demonstration of the app where you are playing with the 4D scrolling feature implemented by you, allowing our HR team to evaluate your submission before forwarding it to the technical team.

 4. **Built APK**
    Include the built APK file so our engineers can test the app and validate the implementation’s functionality.